HubSpot Diamond Agency Partner sure has a nice ring to it, doesn’t it?

 Create Long-term Freelance Relationships

 7th Sight focuses on building partnerships with writers, designers, and content creators before they need their services.
 This allows the agency to offer marketing services they know they can deliver on and build the price of freelancers into their pricing structure.
-This is especially valuable if you are approaching a new industry you’ve never created content for before.
+This is especially valuable if you are approaching a new industry and you’ve never created content before.

 Look for Subject Matter Experts

 Since they have access to a large community of expert writers, HubSpot Platinum Agency Optimize 3.0 is able to sell itself as an expert content creator in a variety of industries and then follow through on those promises with excellent content.
 While having a few generalist writers in your stable can be useful, having a large team of specialists will result in much higher-quality marketing content for your clients.
 When building out your freelance team, look for experts in your client’s fields and for industries you may need help with in the future.

 According to Matt Sunshine, Managing Partner of the HubSpot Platinum Partner Agency LeadG2, their agency had a problem early on with overexpansion.
 By using freelancers to fill talent gaps, they prevented the costly mistake of hiring new employees only to see demand decrease and eventually let the team member go a few months later.

 Use contract workers for as many client services as possible.
 Then, you can rapidly scale your team without the normal growing pains that agencies go through.
 You can approach new clients confidently.
 In other words, without worrying that if you win their business, you’ll have to scramble to hire a new employee for their account.
 Instead, you’ll have a pool of freelancers to draw from that have the specific experience that clients’ work requires.